-Kari, when she recommended this book, described it as “for when you need to veg for a few hours”.
+Kari, when she recommended A Murder of Magpies, described it as “for when you need to veg for a few hours”.
 I think that sums it up well.
 It’s a nice, light read that will do the trick when you don’t feel like tackling anything heavier.
 Thanks for the recommendation, Kari!

 Read any good mysteries lately?